Helminth Detection

 Dense Blocks

-169-layer network where every layer is connected to every other, maximizing feature reuse.
+169 layer network where every layer is connected to every other, maximizing feature reuse.

 EfficientNetB0